infobip-community/infobip-api-rust-sdk/README.md

 This library enables you to use multiple Infobip communication channels, like SMS, MMS, Whatsapp, Email, etc. It abstracts the needed HTTP calls, and models payloads and error handling.
-The modules structure is divided by communication channel, which can be enabled as library features.
+The module structure is divided by communication channel.

 ---

 ## 📡 Supported Channels
 - [SMS](https://www.infobip.com/docs/api/channels/sms) (in progress)

-More Channels to be added in the future.
+More Channels to be added in the near future!

 ## 🔐 Authentication
-To use the library, you'll need to setup an Infobip account.
+To use the library, you'll need to set up an Infobip account.
 Then you can use your API Key and custom URL to call the endpoints.
 You can use the `Configuration::from_env_api_key()` method to load the configuration from the environment.
 To do that, export the variables `IB_API_KEY` and `IB_BASE_URL`.